c0stya/brzozowski/README.md

 If we want to match multiple strings against a regular expression it is too expensive to compute the gradients for each string.
 We can do better.
 Let's pre-compute the derivatives for any possible input string.

 The classical way is to construct non-deterministic finite state automaton (NFA) and then convert it to DFA.
-With Brzozovski derivatives we can construct DFA directly.
+With Brzozowski derivatives we can construct DFA directly.

 Given the regex $r$: